 Cocaine is a highly addictive drug that can have a huge impact on physical and mental health.
 As a stimulant drug, it is often abused for its associated high and euphoric effects.
 While this can vary from person to person, it typically includes increased energy, feelings of confidence and alertness.
 These effects are short-lived, however, and cocaine use can soon lead to dependence and addiction.

 According to the Crime Survey for England and Wales, cocaine is one of the most commonly used substances in the UK.
 Research shows that 5.1% of adults aged between 16-24 have used cocaine in the past year.
-Cocaine use is particularly high amongst younger adults aged between 16-24, and the signs of cocaine abuse are often subtle in young people.
+Cocaine use is particularly high amongst younger adults aged between 16 and 24, and the signs of cocaine abuse are often subtle in young people.

 Cocaine is also linked to mental health issues like depression, anxiety and psychosis.
 Long-term and prolonged use of the substance can also lead to poor mental health episodes known as substance-induced psychiatric disorders.